Virginia Vezzi: Life in France

 Virginia married Simon Vouet in Rome in 1626 and the following year moved with him to his native France, where Simon, as Premier peintre du Roi, was given lodgings in the Louvre in Paris.
 Virginia was "known for her beauty...and she often served as the model for her husband's Magdalenes, Madonnas, and mythological heroines."
-(See for example Virginia da Vezzo, the Artist's Wife, as the Magdalen at LACMA and Saint Cecilia in the Blanton Museum of Art).
+(See for example Virginia da Vezzo, the Artist's Wife, as the Magdalen at LACMA, Saint Cecilia at the Blanton Museum of Art, and The Holy Family with the Infant Saint John the Baptist at the Legion of Honor in San Francisco.)
 She also "augmented the teaching activities of her husband by offering drawing lessons to young ladies of good family, thereby beginning a custom traditionally associated with the Louvre."

 The seventeenth-century French scholar Isaac Bullart described her as...Dame Romaine d'une beauté singuliere, et si bien instruite en l'Art de peindre qu'elle eut souvent l'honneur de travailler en la présence du Roy & de recevoir de sa bouche les loüanges qui estoient deües aux ouvrages de sa belle main, que la France voit encore dans les curieuses estampes qu’on en a mises au jour. (...a Roman lady of singular beauty, and so well instructed in the art of painting that she often had the honor of working in the presence of the King and receiving from his lips words of praise for the works of her beautiful hand, which France still sees in curious prints that have come to light.)

-It has been speculated that she may have played a role in her husband's atelier, but aside from the Self-Portrait or Muse attributed by Lollobrigida, there remains "a lack of evidence for her activity as a painter during her years in the French capital."
+It has been speculated that she may have played a role in her husband's atelier but, aside from the Self-Portrait or Muse attributed to her by Consuelo Lollobrigida, there remains "a lack of evidence for her activity as a painter during her years in the French capital."

 Virginia and Simon had five children.
-She died prematurely in Paris 17 October 1638.
+She died in Paris on October 17, 1638.